3.1 - PICKING A TOPIC, OUTLINING, & WRITING A FIRST DRAFT

 Option B (preferred): Spread the 2-hr workshop content over the third hour, allowing more time for the exercises (and the students) to breathe.
 If you choose this option, here’s where I’d spend a little more time:

-• 10 more minutes on the Warm-up Exercises, Essence Objects and Values Exercise
+• 10 more minutes on the Warm-up Exercises, Roles/Identities Exercise and Values Exercise

 • 5 more minutes on the Feelings and Needs Exercise